-We acted in a significant constitutional law case which dealt with the fundamental liberty of free speech.
-We represented the Singapore current affairs website, The Online Citizen, in responding to the Government’s appeal to the Court of Appeal that the Government is a ‘person’ under the Protection of Harassment Act and was therefore entitled to bring the Online Citizen to Court to seek a declaration that certain statements made by the Online Citizen about MINDEF were false.
+We acted for the Singapore current affairs website, The Online Citizen, successfully responding to the Government’s appeal to the Court of Appeal.
+This case involved a question of statutory interpretation as to whether the Government was a ‘person’ under Section 15 of the Protection of Harassment Act and was therefore entitled to bring the Online Citizen to Court to seek an order that certain statements made by the Online Citizen about MINDEF were false.

-Our Mr Eugene Thuraisingam, Mr Gino Hardial Singh and Mr Suang Wijaya acted for the 2nd Appellant in the Court of Appeal.
-The Court of Appeal in delivering its judgment considered and clarified the law in relation to the presumption of knowledge of drugs under section 18 (2) of the Misuse of Drugs Act.
-The Court held that the subjective state of knowledge of drugs in an Accused person’s possession must be evaluated against the objective circumstances surrounding the offence and that the reasonable man’s perspective is a useful evidential tool in assessing the Accused person’s state of knowledge.
+We acted for the 2nd appellant in the Court of Appeal.
+In its grounds of decision, the Court of Appeal considered and clarified the law in relation to the presumption of knowledge of drugs under section 18 (2) of the Misuse of Drugs Act.
+The Court held that the subjective state of knowledge of drugs in an accused person’s possession must be evaluated against the objective circumstances surrounding the offence and that the reasonable man’s perspective is a useful evidential tool in assessing the accused person’s state of knowledge.

 The Court of Appeal had in the context of an employment contract to interprete what the phrase ‘serious misconduct’ entailed.
 The Court held that as there was no definition of ‘serious misconduct’ in the contract, the most principled approach would be to look to the common law principle relating to discharge by breach (i.e a repudiatory breach) for guidance.

-We were successful in arguing a novel point of law in the Court of Appeal in relation to the extent that an employer owes a duty to a former employee in preparing a performance reference.
-The Court of Appeal agreed with our arguments that the Defendant Company had breached its duty of care in preparing a performance reference for our client and awarded damages to our client.
+We were successful in arguing a novel point of law in the Court of Appeal in relation to standard of care in tort applicable in the context of a former employer preparing a performance reference for an employee.
+The Court of Appeal accepted our argument that the defendant-financial institution had breached its duty of care in preparing a reference check for a former financial services director, whom we act for.